 - Wrist fractures and breaks: result in using your hand to minimize the impact on crashes.

-- Saddle sore: long rides and not using propper mountain biking shorts.
+- Saddle sore: long rides and not using proper mountain biking shorts.

-- Contusion or concussion: head Injury that occurs due to crashes.
+- Contusion or concussion: a head injury that occurs due to crashes.

 How to Prevent Injuries When Mountain Biking